Much-debated Hannah Duston statue vandalized again as debate over violence, racism continues

 HAVERHILL — It has happened again: The statue of Hannah Duston in GAR Park was vandalized in the early morning hours Thursday when red paint was splashed onto the statue, police said.

 According to police spokesman Capt.
-Stephen Doherty, the investigation into Thursday morning's incident involving the red paint is ongoing and there are no suspects.
+Stephen Doherty, the investigation into Thursday's incident involving red paint is ongoing and there are no suspects.
 Anyone with information on the incident is asked to contact Detective James Cotreau at 978-373-1212, Ext.
 1573.

 Erected in 1879, the statue of Duston shows a Colonial woman gripping an ax.
 It has caused great controversy recently as the region and nation deal with the debate over violence and racism.